swcurran/didwebvh-info/docs/implementers-guide/witnesses.md

 malicious attackers of the identifier, and malicious use of the identifier by the DID Controller.

-Witnesses play an explicit function in `did:tdw`.
+Witnesses play an explicit function in `did:webvh`.
 When used by a DID Controller, witnesses (themselves identified by DIDs) are sent pending DID log entries prepared by the DID Controller.
 The witnesses verify the log entry using their copy of the